All Episodes

 All right, Christine, thanks for holding on for that explanation.

-Thank you, Mr. Limba.
+Thank you, Mr. Limbaugh.

-And I'd like to say hello also from my husband Jeff, who's been listening to your show since the beginning.
+And I'd like to say hello also from my husband, Jeff, who's been listening to your show since the beginning.

 Thank you.

-They wonder a lot about how people come to the point, how these liberals come to the point where they're so filled with hatred um that they're unable to move past themselves.
+They wonder a lot about how people come to the point, how these liberals come to the point where they're so filled with hatred that they're unable to move past themselves.

-They they uh they harbor so much negativity, and and a lot of your callers seem to be genuinely perplexed and hurt, and they feel that I do have a fairly unique perspective that I could perhaps shed a little light on some of the questions that your callers have about that.
+And I feel that I do have a fairly unique perspective that I could perhaps shed a little light on some of the questions that your callers have about that.

-All right, can you hold on through a commercial break?
+Can you hold on through a commercial break?

-Um you know, you're right.
+You know, you're right.

 All I know is they need to be defeated.

-But I would love to hear your explanation, so sit tight, we'll come back and get it from you right after this.
+We'll come back and get it from you right after this.

 Okay, back to Christine in Scottsdale.

-You must be a former radical.
+Yes, you must be a former radical.

 Right?